aiven/aiven-docs/docs/platform/concepts/service-power-cycle.md

     could take from minutes to hours.
 Smaller plans with larger backups take longer time than bigger plans with smaller backups.
 Restore progress can be checked by Aiven support with Aiven Admin CLI.
--   If PITR backup is available, the database transaction log (e.g.
-    `WAL` for PostgreSQL®, `binlog` for MySQL) will be replayed to recover the service data to a specific point in time.
+-   If PITR backup is available, the database transaction log (for example, `WAL` for PostgreSQL®, `binlog` for MySQL) will be replayed to recover the service data to a specific point in time.
 -   Service will be ready for serving.